KASTEL-SCBS/PCM2Java4Key/README.md

 ### Generate Java Code to be completed and verified
 * Select a repository model
 * Right-click "KASTEL Code Analysis - Create Java Code for KeY"

+## Development
+If you want to extend or modify the code of PCM2Java4KeY, follow the instructions on the [Developing PCM2Java4KeY wiki page](https://github.com/KASTEL-SCBS/PCM2Java4Key/wiki/Developing-PCM2Java4KeY).